 Examination of personal feelings and behaviors associated with loss, grief, and death.
 Combination of psychological theory, current trends and research findings, and personal explorations used; emphasis on dealing with this very personal area in a realistic and positive manner.

 PSY R110-Human Sexuality

 Biological, psychological, and sociological aspects of sexuality.
 Emphasis is placed on the individual's personal sexuality in the present time; past and future trends are also considered.
-Transfer credit: UC, CSU

 PSY R111-The Exceptional Child